thoughtspot/thoughtspot.github.io/_data-connect/making-changes/stop-scheduled-job.md

     ![]({{ site.baseurl }}/images/data_sources_tab_created.png "Data Sources tab")

-4. Click on the data source for the scheduled job you want to pause.
+4. Click the data source for the scheduled job you want to pause.
 5. Click **Schedule** to edit the schedule.
 6. Stop the job by selecting **Disable schedule**.